Q: How can I get a copy of my transcript?

 A: The AAO-HNS is a membership organization that offers continuing education and other services.
 The ABOto is the specialty's certification body.

 Q: How can I join an Education Committee?

-A: In the fall of each year, Academy members have the opportunity to apply to serve on one of several committees, eight of which are education committees based on each subspecialty within otolaryngology.
-The Education Steering Committee (ESC) reviews these applications and recommends to the Board of Directors who should serve on each of the eight education committees.
+A: In the fall of each year, Academy members have the opportunity to apply to serve on one of several committees, nine of which are education committees based on each subspecialty within otolaryngology.
+The Education Steering Committee (ESC) reviews these applications and recommends to the Board of Directors who should serve on each of the nine education committees.
 Visit our Professional Development page to learn more.

-Q: Do you have education programs for me to use at my hospital for non-otolaryngologist training?
+Q: Do you have education programs for me to use at my hospital for Advanced Practice Providers training?

-A: We have a number of education activities aimed at the non-otolaryngologist and allied health professionals described on our Education Homepage.
+A: We have a number of education activities aimed at Advanced Practice Providers at AcademyU.org.
 You can also contact The Society of Otorhinolaryngology and HeadNeck Nurses or the Society for Physician Assistants in Otolaryngology for more information on continuing education for these health professionals.